Once upon a time, buying an iPad just meant buying the iPad. There was one model, and nothing else on the market came close to it.

 iPad (From ₹28,000)

 Apple's latest iPad is a bit trimmed down from the iPad Pro, expectedly, given the price difference.
-The A9 processor here is a generation behind, although we didn't see much of a performance difference in day-to-day usage.
+The A10 Fusion processor here is a smidge behind the A10X Fusion in the Pro models, although there shouldn't be much of a performance difference in day-to-day usage.
 The screen lacks anti-reflective coating, so it's not quite as much of a pleasure to look at in bright lighting.
 Likewise, the stereo speakers don't hold up to the four speakers on the Pro models, and the 8MP camera here is a bit dated.

 iPad Pro 12.9 (From ₹63,500)